CFS - Technical Information Sheets - Trajectory Analysis

 - Determine the directionality of the projectile path (front to back, right to left, etc.).

 - Measure vertical and horizontal angles of impact

-The conclusions in the report will include where possible, the directionality of the projectile (front to back, right to left, etc.) and the vertical and horizontal angles of impact.
+The conclusions in the report will include where possible, the directionality of the projectile (front to back, right to left, etc.).
+Examples of possible conclusions include:

-- For Shot A: The defect located on the forward, passenger side of the hood was caused by a bullet traveling from the front passenger side towards the driver side at a horizontal angle of approximately 50 degrees to the vertical plane and in an upward direction at a vertical angle of approximately 45 degrees to the horizontal plane.
+- The defect located on the forward, passenger side of the hood was caused by a bullet traveling from the front passenger side towards the driver side and in an upward direction.

 - The two defects on the bottom of the front driver’s side window frame are not suitable for trajectory analysis.

 Intermediate target: The passage of a projectile(s) through an object before striking the primary target surface under examination

 Penetrate: To enter an object and stay in it

 Perforate: To pass all the way through an object

 Primary impact: The first impact made by the projectile